iuga/MLPlayground/README.md

 ## Contents

 ### Statistical Learning
 Provides an accessible overview of the field of the statistical learning.
-An essential toolset for making sense og the vast and complex concepts that emerge in the field.
+An essential toolset for making sense of the vast and complex concepts that emerge in the field.
 - [Statistical Learning: Introduction](statistical_learning/introduction.ipynb)

 ### Autoencoders